arch571/three-mapbox-satellite/README.md

 # three-mapbox-satellite

 **three-mapbox-satellite** is a complete refactor and simplified version of [three-geo](https://github.com/w3reality/three-geo).
-In it's first version it renders the satellite image of a lat-lon.
+It renders the satellite image of a lat-lon as a threejs Mesh.
 Currently it exports a single class and it is the responsibility of the consumer to import and build it using their own builders (webpack, rollup etc).

 ## Why